 And every time we parked to go to the grocery store or to grab a bite to eat at a restaurant, we had someone insist on “watching our car” while we were inside.
 Even in the middle of the day with loads of other cars and people around.
-We figured it was worth giving them a small tip for the peace of mind.
+We figured it was worth giving them a small tip for peace of mind.

-Throughout our trip we learned that Namibia is definitely safer than South Africa, but probably not as safe as we expected it to be.
+Throughout our trip, we learned that Namibia is definitely safer than South Africa, but probably not as safe as we expected it to be.
 The danger is more opportunistic than actual physical bodily harm but you should be as cautious as you would be in any large city.
 Never leave anything valuable in visible sight in your car and be sure to keep your doors locked, even while driving.

 Most rental car agencies have rules about driving in the dark.
 Wild animals are everywhere and they can be incredibly difficult to spot at night.
-Visitors are strongly encouraged to limit their driving to the hours between sun up and sun down.
+Visitors are strongly encouraged to limit their driving to the hours between sun up and sundown.
 And fitting in all of your daily activities with the long distances that you’ll need to travel during those hours can be daunting.

 Be sure to leave yourself enough time to get where you need to go.
 Especially when visiting Etosha National Park where you can actually face a fine if you’re not out of the park before dark!

-You Won’t be “Roughing It”
+5. You Won’t be “Roughing It” in Namibia

 When we’ve taken road trips in the past there were plenty of times we went days without showering and were forced to use the great outdoors as our toilet.
-We showered in gas stations or rivers when we couldn’t bare our own stench any longer.
+We showered in gas stations or rivers when we couldn’t bear our own stench any longer.

 That is definitely not the case in Namibia (unless, of course, you choose to wild camp).

 All of the campsites that we encountered had well-maintained bathrooms, hot showers, shaded campsites, and flushing toilets.
-Many of them also offered campsites with their own electricity, picnic table, barbecue area, and fresh water faucet.
-Many even offered WiFi and a pristine pool!
+Many of them also offered campsites with their own electricity, picnic table, barbecue area, and freshwater faucet.
+Many even offered Wi-Fi and a pristine pool!

 If aren’t an avid camper and your upcoming trip is giving you anxiety, fear not!
-Even the most high maintenance person can handle this “glamping”.
+Even the most high-maintenance person can handle this “glamping”.

-We easily packed on 5 extra pounds during our 3 weeks in Namibia.
+We easily packed on five extra pounds during our three weeks in Namibia.
 There aren’t very many opportunities for hiking and most of the highlights of the country can be easily accessed by car.
 And since everything takes longer than you think it will, and you have to cram your driving into daylight hours, you’ll spend a huge portion of every day sitting on your butt in the car.